frankt716/cse-191-fall23/rec02.md

 In general, arbitrary propositions P, Q, R, etc, can be assigned a Boolean value using the scheme described above.
 These propositions can form more complicated propositions, such as (P ∧ Q) ⇨ R.
 We can use the same scheme to evaluate (P ∧ Q) ⇨ R.
-For the sake of this example, suppose that P and R evaluate to true, and Q evaluates to false in some interpretation 𝓜.
+For the sake of this example, suppose that P and R evaluate to true, and Q evaluates to false in some truth value assignment 𝓜.
 Then
 - The meaning of (P ∧ Q) ⇨ R in 𝓜\
   = if (the meaning of P ∧ Q in 𝓜) then (the meaning of R in 𝓜)\